BUY AND MANAGE YOUR BOAT INSURANCE ONLINE

-The cost of Club Marine boat insurance ranges from minimum premiums of around $300 for a low value aluminium runabout, to tens of thousands of dollars for a high value, top of the range cruiser or yacht.
+The cost of Club Marine Boat Insurance ranges from minimum annual premiums in the hundreds of dollars for a low value aluminium runabout, to thousands of dollars for a high value, top of the range cruiser or yacht.

-Club Marine boat insurance offers peace of mind, covering your boat when it’s stored and while you’re out boating.
+Club Marine Boat Insurance covers your boat when it’s stored and while you’re out boating.

 When you lodge a claim, we ask for the following details to complete the lodgement: